Educational Outreach

 MEMBERSHIP IN PROFESSIONAL SOCIETIES

-2. Member in the Geological Society of America (GSA).
+• Member of the Geological Society of America (GSA).

-4. Member in the American Institute of Professional Geologists (AIPG).
+• Member of the American Institute of Professional Geologists (AIPG).

 SERVICE TO PROFESSIONAL SOCIETIES